brandon-setegn/scala-play-example/README.md

 This is the example project for making an API in Play.
 This API will also use Open Telemetry tracing.

+## More Details
+Can be found in this post on how to deploy a Scala project to Cloud run with Terraform.(https://brandon-setegn.github.io/posts/Cloud-Run-and-Terraform/)

 ### Running